 This is our core.

-During the four month program, Yale World Fellows are fully immersed in the University community.
+During the four month program (from mid-August to mid-December), Yale World Fellows are fully immersed in the University community.
 They share their expertise and ideas in classes and seminars across Yale and New Haven.
-While most activities take place on campus in New Haven, the Program sponsors trips to New York City and Washington, DC and an off-site retreat.
-The Yale World Fellows Program is offered annually from mid-August to mid-December and is sponsored and fully funded by Yale and supporting partners.
+While most activities take place on campus and in the New Haven community, the program this year includes trips to New York City and Washington, DC and an off-site retreat.

 Learn more about the building blocks of our Program: